-Figure \ref{fig:monitoring-stations-equipments} shows the distribution of sensors across Northern Italy.
-Each sensor is associated with a Sampling Point ID, which is used to retrieve information about the specific equipment installed.
-In the map, different symbols are used to distinguish between sensor types.
-These types can be grouped according to their measurement method: beta radiation, gravimetry, OPC, nephelometry, and TEOM.
-At first glance, the distribution of sensor types appears to reflect the administrative organization of the regional monitoring systems.
-In some cases, however, sensors have been replaced over time with devices based on different measurement principles.
-This is the case for the station identified by \texttt{NAT} 100114, where two different time series partially overlap during the year 2021.
-In this instance, we retained the time series acquired using the beta radiation sensor, in line with our criterion of prioritizing the most consistent data across stations.
+Figure~\ref{fig:monitoring-stations-equipments} displays the spatial distribution of the monitoring sensors across Northern Italy.
+Each sensor is associated with a Sampling Point ID, which provides information on the measurement equipment installed.
+Different symbols identify the various sensor types, which can be grouped according to their measurement principle: beta radiation, gravimetry, OPC, nephelometry, and TEOM.
+Detailed information on all sensors, including their technical specifications, is available through the EEA portal (\url{https://discomap.eea.europa.eu/App/AQViewer/index.html?fqn=Airquality_Dissem.b2g.measurements}).

+The spatial distribution of the measurement technologies largely reflects the administrative organization of the regional monitoring networks.
+Nevertheless, some monitoring stations experienced changes in instrumentation over time.
+During periods in which multiple sensors operated simultaneously at the same monitoring station, we retained only the subset of sensors involving the smallest number of distinct equipment types, thereby reducing variability attributable to instrumentation differences.
+For example, at the station identified by \texttt{NAT} 100114, two partially overlapping time series were collected during 2021 using sensors based on different measurement principles.
+Following the criterion described above, we retained the observations acquired with the beta radiation sensor to maximize consistency within the resulting time series.

-As already mentioned in Section \ref{section:data}, the presence of extreme values constitutes an additional difficulty which is intrinsic in the analysis of environmental data and, in particular, air quality measurements \citep{pm10_sources_2}.
-These values can often be traced back to exceptional events of anthropic origin (such as fireworks, bonfires, wildfires).
-In other cases, \PMten concentration is highly sensitive to a variety of positive and negative factors, including meteorological events (e.g. storms, strong winds, sandstorms and dust storms, or droughts) and agricultural activities (e.g. manure spreading) which can result in extreme and potentially unrepresentative pollution levels.
-For example, \citet{vecchi2008impact} showed how metals emitted during a series of pyrotechnic events that occurred in Milan in July 2006 contributed to a sharp increase of \PMten concentrations.
-The \PMten levels during those events rose to nearly four times the typical values before returning to the baseline within approximately four hours.
+As discussed in Section~\ref{section:data}, the presence of extreme observations represents a common challenge in the analysis of environmental data, particularly air quality measurements \citep{pm10_sources_2}.
+These observations often arise from exceptional anthropogenic events, such as fireworks, bonfires, and wildfires (see Figure~\ref{fig:monitoring-stations}), or from meteorological conditions and agricultural activities that can produce unusually high or low \PMten concentrations.
+Examples include storms, strong winds, dust storms, droughts, and manure spreading, all of which may generate transient pollution levels that are not representative of the long-term distribution of the phenomenon.
+For example, \citet{vecchi2008impact} showed that metals released during a series of pyrotechnic events in Milan in July 2006 caused \PMten concentrations to increase to nearly four times their typical levels before returning to baseline within approximately four hours.